Banno/banno-powerons/certificate-renewal/Certificate Renewal JSON contract.md

   	 - 2-**maturityDate**: The current maturity date of the targeted certificate/club.
   	 - 3-**minimumBalance**: The current minimum balance requirement of targeted certificate/club.
   	 - 4-**currentStatus**: The new maturity option set for the targeted certificate/club.
+  	 - 5-**currentTerm**: The new term of the targeted certificate/club.
-  	 - 5-**transferSLId**: If the current maturity option includes transferring funds into or out of the CD, this will be the current 10-digit account number and share/loan ID.
+  	 - 6-**transferSLId**: If the current maturity option includes transferring funds into or out of the CD, this will be the current 10-digit account number and share/loan ID.
-  	 - 6-**transferAmount**: If the current maturity option includes transferring funds into or out of the CD, this will be the current amount to be transferred.
+  	 - 7-**transferAmount**: If the current maturity option includes transferring funds into or out of the CD, this will be the current amount to be transferred.

 ## Unsuccessful Response:
 If any request is not successful for any number of reasons, or the desired action results in an error condition, the PowerOn will respond with the following error structure: